inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 Emile Tompa, Institute for Work and Health, McMaster University

-Francis Fung, March of Dimes Canada
+W. Francis Fung, March of Dimes Canada.

 Heather Walkus, Council of Canadians with Disabilities